apache-spark-on-k8s/kubernetes-HDFS/topology/README.md

 In Kubernetes, HDFS clients may run inside pods.
 The client IP addresses can be virtual pod IP addresses.
 This can confuse the namenode when it runs the data locality optimization code, which requires the comparison of client IP addresses against the IP addresses associated with datanodes.
-The latters are physical IP addresses of cluster nodes that datanodes are running on.
+The latter are physical IP addresses of cluster nodes that datanodes are running on.
 The client pod virtual IP addresses would not match any datanode IP addresses.